googlemaps/js-samples/README.md

 Samples for the Google Maps JavaScript API.

-The samples can be demoed on the [GitHub demo page](https://googlemaps.github.io/js-samples/dist/) or at the [official documentation site](https://developers.google.com/maps/documentation/javascript/examples).
+The samples can be demoed at the [official documentation site](https://developers.google.com/maps/documentation/javascript/examples).

 ## Development